 - Separation distances within individual lots to ensure a BAL rating of BAL-29 or less is achieved at the dwelling.
 This includes consideration of particular areas of vegetation retention and/or revegetation.
 Overall, given each lot has been assessed on the basis that all surrounding areas will remain in their existing condition, vegetation retention and revegetation has been accommodated through this assessment.
-Therefore, the primary ongoing consideration will be ensuring that habitat trees are retained within lots where these are located within BEAs and / or asset protection zones. - Meeting increased building construction standards through the building licence process. - Fuel management within future individual lots (in particular each lot ensuring the asset protection zone is implemented and maintained in perpetuity). - Providing appropriate vehicular access.
-Given the subdivision will be staged, not all public roads will be constructed at once, and the developer will need to consider the use of temporary emergency access ways or similar to ensure appropriate access and egress for residents and emergency personnel in a bushfire event. - Provision of appropriate water supply and associated infrastructure.
+Therefore, the primary ongoing consideration will be ensuring that habitat trees are retained within lots where these are located within BEAs and / or asset protection zones. - Meeting increased building construction standards through the building licence process. - Fuel management within future individual lots (in particular each lot ensuring the asset protection zone is implemented and maintained in perpetuity). - Providing appropriate vehicular access. - Provision of appropriate water supply and associated infrastructure.